niqdev/devops/docs/ansible.md

 └── setup_share.sh
 ```

-## Setup

 The first time *only*, you have to setup the shared folders and generate the ssh key needed by ansible to access all nodes executing

 ```bash
 ./setup_share.sh
 ```

-From now on start the boxes with
+Start the boxes with
 ```bash
 vagrant up
 ```
-*Note that the first time it could take a while*
+*The first time it could take a while*

 Verify status of the boxes with
 ```bash